Rishabh0523/DevOps/Day - 5 ( Connect EC2 Instance from UI and Terminal )/README.md

 ● ls

-then we can see that rishabh file is created .
+then we can see that rishabh file is Created .

 ## Now to connect EC2 instances to our terminal
 we will download